-What is the Medical Device Information and Analysis Sharing (MDIAS) initiative?
+What is the Medical Device Information Analysis and Sharing (MDIAS) initiative?

-MDIAS is a voluntary Public-Private partnership between the Food and Drug Administration (FDA) and the private sector in the medical device ecosystem.
+MDIAS is a voluntary Public-Private Partnership between the Food and Drug Administration (FDA) and the private sector in the medical device ecosystem.
 This partnership analyzes broad and extensive medical device data to enable data-driven intervention strategies aimed at improving medical device quality and healthcare outcomes.
-The concept stems from the recognition that data from a wide variety of sources can provide greater insights than data from a single source.
+The concept stems from the recognition that data and analysis from a wide variety of sources can provide greater insights than data from a single source.
 MDIAS fuses various healthcare data sources to proactively identify quality and safety trends and to assess the impact of changes in the medical device ecosystem.
-Data is safeguarded by an independent and Trusted Third Party, The MITRE Corporation (MITRE), to foster broad participation and engagement.
+Data is safeguarded by an independent and Trusted Third Party, the MITRE Corporation (MITRE), to foster broad participation and engagement.

 Who Participates in MDIAS?